daily-demos/examples/custom/text-chat/README.md

 ## What does this demo do?

 - Use [sendAppMessage](https://docs.daily.co/reference#%EF%B8%8F-sendappmessage) to send messages
-- Listen for incoming messages using the call object `app-message` event
+- Using the `useSharedState` hook to get the chat history, for the new participants.
 - Extend the basic call demo with a chat provider and aside
 - Show a notification bubble on chat tray button when a new message is received
 - Demonstrate how to play a sound whenever a message is received